eugejoh/sendtg/README.md

 ```

-## Sending Message
+## Sending A Message
-Now that you're setup and ready to spam your(self) Telegram message using R, you can use one of three functions: `sendtg_msg`, `sendtg_img`, and `sendtg_file`.
+Now that you're setup and ready to send yourself Telegram messages using R, you can use one of three functions: `sendtg_msg`, `sendtg_img`, and `sendtg_file`.
 The names are fairly self descriptive - they send either a message, an image, or a file respectively.
 Just remember not to send sensitive information or files through this method!

 ```r
 library(dplyr)